-So lets focus on rpm installation in a specific directory, well , for that to happen, rpm package should be relocatable, means if that package is flexible enough to be installed in different direction as provided by user or its hard coded, examples are like bash shell package or flash packages, which may not be relocatable.
+If that package is not flexible enough (--prefix path can't be set) to be installed in to a different locations as provided by the user or it's hardcoded, examples are like bash shell package or flash packages, which may not be relocatable.

-So the above package is not relocatable and it can’t be installed in custom location.
+So the above package is not relocatable and it can’t be installed in a custom location.

 You can also try below command to find whether the package is relocatable